Dark Knights of Steel: Main plot

-Fleeing the destruction of Krypton, Jor-El and Lara crash-land on Earth and are confronted by a group of archers who arrive to investigate from a nearby castle.
-Jor-El destroys them with his heat vision just as his son, Kal-El, is born.
-In the nearby Kingdom of Storms, a local peasant boy named John Constantine has a vision of demons who will conquer the world while the young King Jefferson Pierce listens and orders the prophecy recorded.
+Fleeing the destruction of Krypton, Jor-El and Lara Lor-Van crash-land on Earth and are confronted by archers from a nearby castle.
+Jor-El destroys them with his heat vision as his son, Kal-El, is born.
+In the nearby Kingdom of Storms, peasant John Constantine has a vision of demons who will conquer the world, which King Jefferson Pierce has documented.